lacoco-lab/lacoco-lab.github.io/courses/interpreting-2025/index.md

 This is a seminar course.
 Starting from the fourth week, two students will present in each unit.
 Every student will present exactly once.
 We expect all students to read the readings every week.
-Every student submits one question about the readings by Sunday noon.
+Every student submits one question about the readings by Friday noon.

 ## Syllabus